Neighborhood Sustainability Grants

-We strongly recommend that you complete application questions in an offline platform such as Microsoft Word to avoid loss of information due to potential internet connection issues. and versions are available with detailed instructions and requirements.
+We strongly recommend that you complete application questions in an offline platform such as Microsoft Word to avoid loss of information due to potential internet connection issues.
+PDF Applications (PDF) and Word Applications (DOCX) versions are available with detailed instructions and requirements.
 Please copy and paste your responses into SurveyMonkey.

 The Sustainability Commission is seeking projects in the following five categories.
-Criteria for each category is included below to provide guidance, and will be used in grant evaluations.
+Criteria for each category is included as follows to provide guidance, and will be used in grant evaluations.
 The best projects will meet all three criteria.

 - Improve access to and education on healthy, sustainably-grown food including gardens and backyard livestock.